 Unfortunately, in many cases, the victim knows his or her attacker.
 The majority of abusers are family members, relatives, caregivers, neighbors, classmates, educators or staff members assigned to support the person with disabilities.

-Click on the topic below for more in-depth information.
+Select a topic below for more in-depth information.

 - ^Sobsey, D., D. Wells, R. Lucardie, and S. Mansell.
 1995.
 Violence and Disability: An Annotated Bibliography.
 Baltimore, MD.
 Brookes Publishing.